430058Mauger1/Unit-15-Assignment-2/docs/README.md

 + #5F7D89 background colour
 + #ffffff Card colour
 + default bootstrap card sizes
 + black text, default heading weights and sizes.
-Paragraphs and list items text changes size depending on screen size, if the screen is 1200px of below the text is 14px, if it is above that it is 17px.
+Paragraphs and list items text changes size depending on screen size, if the screen is 1200px or below the text is 14px, if it is above that it is 17px.

 All text will be in the Arial font and should it not be available then Helvetica, or sans-serif fonts.